Do things differently, but limit your risks.

 Consider these 4 things before quitting your day job:

-When aspiring actors move to LA, they become waiters, bartenders, and fill other service positions.
+When aspiring actors move to LA, they become waiters, or bartenders, or fill other service positions.
 It’s not because they suck at acting or don’t have any other skills, it’s because they are balancing their energy/time output and their need to pay the bills.

 If you want to pursue a creative career, how can you find a sense of safety while working on your dreams and still have enough energy to do creative work?